Cancellation of My Fair Lady

 All Showbiz Christchurch tickets which have been purchased through Ticketek New Zealand (excluding ‘comps’ or tickets which have not been paid for) have the option of a refund.
-You can call Ticketek on 0800 842 538 or contact them online as outlined below.
+You can contact Ticketek by sending an email to firstname.lastname@example.org

-- My Fair Lady and Buddy – The Buddy Holly Story: If you hold tickets to either or both shows, you also have the option of having your tickets transferred into the new seasons of these shows when the shows go on sale in due course.
+- Buddy – The Buddy Holly Story: If you hold tickets to this show, you also have the option of having your tickets transferred into the new season when the show goes on sale early in 2021.
 If you have Ezy-Tickets, they will be reissued via email.
 If they are hard copy tickets, then you will need to collect new tickets from the Ticketek box office nearer the time of the event.
 It is important you hold on to your tickets for the time being as proof of purchase until new ones can be issued.
 The show is planned for September 2021 and this will be confirmed early in 2021.